Business

 They Survived Coronavirus.
 Can They Survive the H1B Freeze?

 One of the only sectors in the US economy that has thrived during COVID-19 has been Tech.
-These companies have benefited from having online operations and high concentration of work that can be done remotely (see our previous post).
+These companies have benefited from having online operations and high concentration of work that can be done remotely (as shown in a previous post via one of our types of data analytics).

 But there may be a reversal of fortune as these companies face a new set of challenges through the sudden freezing of the H1B visa program, which will significantly impact technical jobs: